 Freight can be a sore spot for some buyers, but it is a cost.

-The watercraft needs to get to the dealership somehow, and that is by truck.
-Shipping is not free, even though some online stores don’t charge for it, they actually do as their margins are just better.
+The PWC needs to get to the dealership somehow, and that is by truck.
+Shipping is not free, even though some online stores don’t charge for it, they actually do as their markup is just better.

-And a jet ski is not that small, with most being 12 feet or longer, they take up a lot of room on semi-trucks.
+And a PWC is not that small, with most being 12 feet or longer, they take up a lot of room on semi-trucks.
 They are put into crates, so they can be stacked, but mostly two high.

-What manufacturers do is average out the cost of shipping, so one dealership located further from the factory isn’t paying more.
+What manufacturers do is average out the cost of shipping.
+So those many dealerships located further from the factory are not paying more.

 While some think this fee can be negotiated, in a lot of case it can’t.
-The honest truth, you’re paying this fee even if you’re not, unless the dealership wants to lose money.
+The honest truth, you’re paying this fee even if you’re not.
+Unless the store wants to lose money.

 Freight is not cheap, it can vary, somewhere around $500, and it keeps going up every year due to inflation and shipping costs going up.